Demystifying Cyber Risk: Executives, champion your cyber risk management

 Why Is Cyber Risk Different from Traditional Risk?

 The complex nature of cyber risk makes it unique compared to traditional risks.
 For example, one familiar risk category for most organizations is their physical property.
-On any given day, it is possible that your property could be destroyed by a fire, flood, storm, vandalism or other incident.
+On any given day, it is possible that your property could be destroyed by a fire, flood, storm, vandalism or other incidents.
 In this instance, there is a maximum loss value associated with the property, making the risk linear and relatively predictable based on historical data and other known factors.

 In contrast, internet-connected technology creates a risk model that is fluid and unpredictable.
 By “plugging in,” each business, person, device becomes a node in a complex global system.
 In this system, cyber risk has the potential for exponential growth that is difficult to plot on a graph or predict with historical insurance models.

-For example, if the network of an organization is infected with a virus, it is possible that the virus could damage the enterprise’s network and spread to every vendor, client, individual or other third party that is connected to the infected network.
+For example, if the network of an organization is infected with a virus, it is possible that the virus could damage the enterprise’s network and spread to every vendor, client, individual or another third party that is connected to the infected network.
 The virus may also allow a criminal to steal money or sensitive data, leading to other financial and legal implications for the business.
 Physical damage, such as a building burning down, could be devastating and may impact other nearby buildings.
 However, it is not possible for the fire to spread to the buildings of every third party that interacts with your business or lead to other unpredictable consequences like those a business might experience after a major data breach.

 Effectively managing cyber risk is now a cost of doing business.
-It is important that decision makers begin building a baseline understanding of cyber risk, why it is challenging and how it impacts the organization.
+It is important that decision-makers begin building a baseline understanding of cyber risk, why it is challenging and how it impacts the organization.
 It’s also important to acknowledge that managing cyber risk is not free, and it requires a time commitment.

 Smart leaders are beginning to understand this reality and are facing the challenge head-on.
 The good news is that with the right information and approach most leaders have the skills to guide the holistic cybersecurity strategy for their organization, even if they are not technical experts or directly involved in implementation.
 As a leader, simply placing an emphasis on cybersecurity as an enterprise priority is a good place to begin.
 Armed with a foundational understanding of cyber risk, a cyber risk profile specific to the organization, and the right internal team and external partners, every leader can help reduce risk and position the organization to be more resilient in today’s complex technology-driven environment.

 In an upcoming blog post, we’ll outline the steps your organization can take to get started with a cyber risk review.
-In the meantime, if you have questions about how to increase your organization’s cyber resiliency, contact me at email@example.com.
+In the meantime, if you have questions about how to increase your organization’s cyber resiliency, contact firstname.lastname@example.org.